andresebr/kumodd/README.md

 Command line arguments are used for configuration specific to a data set or case, while a YAML file is used for configuration items not specific to a data set or case.
 This is intended to support reproducibility.
 The configuration file contains:

 Name		| Description
 :-----		| :-----
 gdrive_auth	| filename of the google drive account authorization.
-Ignored if provided on command line. oauth_id	| filename of the Oauth client ID credentials csv_columns	| various configurations of CSV/Table columns csv_title	| list of column titles for each metadata name
+Ignored if provided on command line. oauth_id	| filename of the Oauth client ID credentials csv_columns	| various profiles of CSV/Table columns csv_title	| list of column titles for each metadata name

-csv_columns specifies various profiles.
-Each profile selects the metadata in each column, and the fixed width columns on standard output.
-Metadata items are selected using [jsonpath syntax](https://github.com/h2non/jsonpath-ng).
-Here is the profile for the 'owners' profile containing three columns.
+'csv_columns' specifies various output profiles.
+Each profile specifies a set of columns.

+Here is the 'owners' profile containing three columns.
 This profile may be selected using 'kumodd.py -col owners'.

 ``` yaml
 gdrive: